tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/函数管理/查询函数_intl_en.md

-A function can be queried in the console or on Serverless Framework CLI.
+A function can be queried in the console or on Serverless Cloud Framework.

 ## Viewing Function in Console
-1. Log in to the [SCF console](https://console.cloud.tencent.com/scf) and select **Function Service** on the left sidebar.
+1. Log in to the [Serverless console](https://console.cloud.tencent.com/scf) and select **Function Service** on the left sidebar.
 2. Select the region and namespace for which to view functions at the top of the "Function Service" page.
 In the function list, you can view all the functions in the specified region and namespace.
 The list page includes information such as function name, monitoring information, function runtime environment, creation time, and modification time.
 3. Click the function name to enter the function details page.